Some links in this article are affiliate links, which means I earn from qualifying purchases.

 Many lifters actually like working out with less arch support since it pushes the arch to do more work and allows them to “feel the floor” a lot more, which is important in exercises like squats and deadlifts where balance and stability are critical.

-The selling point of Vans when it comes to lifting weights is the flat, firm, non-slip sole.
+The selling point of Vans for working out is the flat, firm, non-slip sole.
 The signature honeycomb zero-slip sole is hard enough to let you push against the ground in deadlifts and squats.

 Granted, the sole of a Vans shoe isn’t as firm as that of the Converse, but it still offers decent friction and comfortable performance.
-The increased friction of a flat sole boosts ground reaction force which gives you a more substantial training response.
+The increased friction of a flat sole boosts ground reaction force, giving you a more substantial training response.

 But here’s a piece of information you may not be familiar with: when you’re thrashing, you’re traveling through the lateral plane, and when you bail, you catch the ground with your foot being lateral to inertia.